raspberrypi/rpi-eeprom/imager/README.txt

 Raspberry Pi 4 EEPROM bootloader rescue image
 *********************************************

-The Raspberry Pi 4 has a small EEPROM used to store the bootloader.
+The Raspberry Pi 4 has a small EEPROM chip used to store the bootloader.

 This rescue image reverts the bootloader EEPROM to factory default settings.

-This rescue image also updates the USB 3.0 (VL805) firmware to the latest version (138a1) with better full-speed Isochronous endpoint support.
+This rescue image also updates the USB 3.0 (VL805) firmware to the latest version (138a1) with better full-speed isochronous endpoint support.

-This easiest method for creating EEPROM rescue images or formatting sdcards is to use the Raspberry Pi Imager from https://raspberrypi.com/software.
+The easiest method for creating EEPROM rescue images, and formatting SD cards, is to use Raspberry Pi Imager from https://raspberrypi.com/software.
-The imager provides a GUI for downloading the latest version of this rescue image and flashing it to a spare SD CARD.
+Imager provides a GUI for downloading the latest version of this rescue image and flashing it to a spare SD card.

-Alternatively, copy the contents of this zip file to a blank FAT formatted SD-CARD.
+Alternatively, copy the contents of this zip file to a blank FAT formatted SD card.
 The FAT partition must be < 32 GB.

-To update the EEPROMs:
+To update the EEPROM:

 1. Power off the Raspberry Pi
-2. Insert the SD-CARD
+2. Insert an SD card containing the files from this zip file
-3. Power on Raspberry Pi
+3. Power on the Raspberry Pi
 4. Wait at least 10 seconds

-If successful, the green LED light will blink rapidly (forever), otherwise an error pattern will be displayed.
+If successful, the green LED light on the Raspberry Pi will blink rapidly forever.
+An unsuccessful update of the EEPROM is indicated by an alternate blinking pattern corresponding to the specific error.

-If a HDMI display is attached then the screen will display green for success or red if a failure occurs.
+If an HDMI display is attached, then the screen will display green for success or red if a failure occurs.

-The SD-CARD can now be removed and re-formatted using the Raspberry Pi Imager e.g. to install Raspberry Pi OS.
+Once the EEPROM is updated, the SD card can be removed.